aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-data-reading/read-project-database/_index.md

 A: Absolutely, Aspose.Tasks provides a rich API for adding tasks, updating resources, and setting project properties before export.

 **Q: Does Aspose.Tasks support multiple output formats?**
-A: Yes, you can save projects as XML, PDF, HTML, CSV, PNG, JPEG, and more.
+A: Yes, you can save projects as PDF, XML, HTML, CSV, PNG, JPEG, and more.

 **Q: Where can I find further support or assistance with Aspose.Tasks?**
 A: For additional help, visit the Aspose.Tasks forum or explore the documentation available on the website [here](https://forum.aspose.com/c/tasks/15).

 ## Conclusion
-By following this step‑by‑step guide, you now know how to **read microsoft project database** using Aspose.Tasks for Java, manipulate the data programmatically, and export it to the format you need.
+By following this step‑by‑step guide, you now know how to **read Microsoft Project database**, **save the project as PDF**, and export to other formats using Aspose.Tasks for Java.
 This approach eliminates the dependency on Microsoft Project, streamlines automated reporting, and opens the door to powerful custom integrations.

 ---

-**Last Updated:** 2025-12-13
+**Last Updated:** 2026-02-18
 **Tested With:** Aspose.Tasks for Java 24.5 (latest at time of writing)
 **Author:** Aspose